 In many cases, employees who suffer from addiction and are eligible to have inpatient drug or alcohol rehab go through 30-90 day programs.
 In st cases, these work leaves are unpaid, but employers may also have the gracious option of providing paid leaves as well.

 High-quality addiction rehab centers can adjust the length of treatment programs depending on the recommendations seen in the EAP assessment.
-In the event that you won’t be granted work leaves, you can also choose to have an outpatient treatment program to target a substance abuse problem without being admitted to a facility.
+In the event that you won’t be granted work leaves, you can also choose to have an outpatient treatment program to target a substance use disorder problem without being admitted to a facility.

 Ideally, return-to-work agreements should be discussed with your superiors even before going through addiction treatment.
 If this is not explained to you, you may take the initiative to have an agreement set on paper.
 This can help avoid misunderstandings and can potentially protect you from policies not mentioned in your employee handbook.